benjymous/annotations/sandman/sandman.03.md

 ##### Neil Gaiman, Sam Kieth, and Mike Dringenberg

-Third part of first storyline, _More than Rubies_
+- Third part of first storyline, _More than Rubies_

-Third story reprinted in _Preludes and Nocturnes_
+- Third story reprinted in _Preludes and Nocturnes_
+- Audible Act I Chapter 3
+- Netflix Episode 3

 **Title**: "Dream a Little Dream of Me" is a 1931 song.
 Words by Gus Kahn, music by Wilbur Schwandt & Fabian Andre.
 It has been recorded many times by many artists, but most familiar to the audience is probably the version by the [Mamas and the Papas](https://www.youtube.com/watch?v=v8I5vDewcZo), sung by Mama Cass Elliot.